kasper/phoenix/README.md

 To develop Phoenix, open `Phoenix.xcworkspace` in Xcode.
 Install Xcode from the App Store, if you do not already have it installed.
 You will also need Xcode command line tools — you will be prompted for this.
 Everything else should work as is — you can develop, debug, test, build and run Phoenix straight from Xcode.

+For code formatting, Phoenix uses [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html).
+You will need to have it in your path to be able to make sure any code changes align with the formatting rules.
+If you do not have ClangFormat installed, the build process will simply skip linting.

 To install Phoenix from the source, you will need to build the workspace from a terminal:

     xcodebuild -workspace Phoenix.xcworkspace \